-When out and about, make sure to share your London using #BecauseImALondoner on social media!
+Make sure to share your London using the #BecauseImALondoner hashtag on social media!

 What's open in London?